 It’s easy to forget about the jet ski and when you do want to ride nothing is worse than finding out the battery is dead.
 You avoid this issue by keeping the battery charged.

 You can still use wall chargers if you want.
 If you have power where you keep your PWC, then a battery charger works well.

-Just make sure to buy a Battery Tender Junior 12V, 0.75A Battery Charger like this one here so that it doesn’t overcharge the battery.
+Just make sure to buy a Battery Tender Junior 12V, 0.75A Battery Charger like this one here (Amazon Link Ad) so that it doesn’t overcharge the battery.
 Overcharging the battery can be just as bad as letting it die.